 Another thing that is cool is that there is a more modern vegan scene growing beside the traditional cuisine.
 We had the opportunity to try some amazing Western food in India as well.
 One restaurant that stands out, in particular, is Bean Me Up in Goa which remains one of the most innovative vegan restaurants we’ve ever been to.

 Traveling to India?
-Don't forget to book a highly rate hotel before you arrive!
+Don't forget to book a highly rated hotel before you arrive!

 Obviously, Bali isn’t a country on its own, but we still think that the Island of Gods deserves its own spot on this list.
 In fact, we would argue that no vegan food guide to Asia is complete without Bali on it.